 It’s why McDonald’s asks, “Do you want fries with that?” and why Amazon shows you products that are often bought together:

-With the average repeat customer spending 67 percent more in months 31-36 of his or her shopping relationship than in months zero-to-six, it’s no surprise that many e-commerce brands regularly upsell products to customers who have already made a purchase.
+With the average repeat customer spending 67 percent more in months 31-36 of his or her shopping relationship than in months zero-to-six, it’s no surprise that many e-commerce brands regularly use upsell emails to upsell products to customers who have already made a purchase.

 After receiving an order, Beardbrand emails new customers recommended items: